 On this page:

 - Foster and adoption licensing requirements

 - Information on Kansas' children

-All families interested in fostering or adopting will need to complete an approval process that includes standard background checks, completion of a 30-hour training course, PS-MAPP, and a home study.
-Family wishing to foster must also be licensed through the Kansas Department of Health and Environment.
-More information can be found at the Adopt Kansas Kids website or by calling 877-457-5430.
+All families interested in fostering or adopting in Kansas will need to complete an approval process that includes standard background checks, completion of a 10-week, 30-hour training course (TIPS-MAPP), and completion of a home assessment.

-There are more than 5,000 Kansas children in foster care with just under 900 needing adoption.
-Most children waiting for adoptive families are age 10 and above or part of a sibling group needing to be adopted together.
+There are more than 5,000 Kansas children in foster care, with just under 500 waiting to be adopted.
+Most children waiting for adoptive families are age 8 and above or part of a sibling group needing to be adopted together.

 The children come from a variety of ethnic and socio-economic backgrounds.
 They are all in foster care after being removed from their home because of abuse and/or neglect.
 Parental rights have been terminated and it has been determined that they will be unable to return to their parents.
 Many of these children are hopeful for a family who will adopt them with their siblings.
 Most of the children have special needs.